locationtech/geomesa/docs/user/cli/export.rst

-                         will use the default schema date field ``--rate``               Rate multiplier to speed-up (or slow down) features being returned, as a float ``--step-window``        Query the interval in discrete chunks instead of all at once ('10 minutes', '30 seconds', etc) ``-q, --cql``            Additional CQL filter to select features to export.
+                         will use the default schema date field ``--rate``               Rate multiplier to speed-up (or slow down) features being returned, as a float ``--live``               Will modify the returned dates to match the current time ``--step-window``        Query the interval in discrete chunks instead of all at once ('10 minutes', '30 seconds', etc) ``-q, --cql``            Additional CQL filter to select features to export.